ezyang/refined-claude/README.md

 - **Auto continue.** Automatically continue chats when they hit the reply size limit.
 - **Once-only warnings.** Warning messages are only shown once per file location to reduce log noise.
+- **Snapshot accessibility tree.** Create a snapshot of the Claude application's accessibility tree for testing purposes.

 ## Installation